 Will a Tortie Point Siamese Make a Good Pet?

 The Tortie point Siamese is endowed with the same temperament as its Siamese “ancestor”.
 They are very vocal, affectionate, active, demanding, and playful cats.

-One of the main character traits of the Siamese cat is that he is very attached to his human.
+One of the main character traits of the Siamese cat is that they are very attached to their humans.
 The reason: this cat develops an attachment to the human rather than to territory.
-Usually, he chooses a person in the household and never leaves it.
-Thus, he tends to follow his owner wherever he goes and have a long conversation with him.
+Usually, they choose a person in the household and never leave it.
+Thus, they tend to follow their owner wherever he goes and have a long conversation with him.

-Very affectionate, even invasive, the Siamese cat cannot stand loneliness and demands boundless devotion from his owner.
-If he is left alone too often or for too long periods, he will be miserable.
+Very affectionate, even invasive, the Siamese cat cannot stand loneliness and demands boundless devotion from their owner.
+If they are left alone too often or for too long periods, they will be miserable.

 Like a dog, the Siamese will defend their owner if they feel the latter attacked by attacking the alleged aggressor.
-Although loyal and devoted to its owner, the Siamese cat is possessive and will quickly become jealous if he cohabits with another animal.
+Although loyal and devoted to its owner, the Siamese cat is possessive and will quickly become jealous if they cohabit with another animal.

-He is also a brilliant cat.
-With training, his owner can even teach him to walk on a leash and do all kinds of tricks.
-But beware, this intelligence can also lead him to do bad things!
+They are also brilliant cats.
+With training, their owner can even teach them to walk on a leash and do all kinds of tricks.

 In short, the Tortie point Siamese is a striking kitty, full of energy and playful.
-Thanks to its outstanding agility, he will not hesitate to run and jump everywhere to reach his imaginary prey.
-To keep him entertained, you should leave him toys all over the house.
-It is also advisable to give him a firm and fair education so that he can learn to respect your rules.
+Thanks to their outstanding agility, they will not hesitate to run and jump everywhere to reach their imaginary prey.
+To keep them entertained, you should leave them toys all over the house.
+It is also advisable to give them a firm and fair education so that they can learn to respect your rules.